commonhaus/commonhaus.github.io/site/about/index.md

 - about
 ---

-The Commonhaus Foundation is dedicated to supporting the growth and stability of open-source projects through collaboration and innovation.
-Inspired by our foundational principles, we create a home for projects and communities.
+The Commonhaus Foundation champions the growth and stability of open-source projects.
+We foster a space where developers, contributors, and users collaborate and support each other, ensuring the sustainable development of open-source libraries and frameworks.

 ## Our guiding principles